Welcome to www.diggers-dumpers-plant.co.uk

-Fleming Micron diggerWebsite with towable digger, excavator and backhoe information.
-Features Fleming Micron, Powerfab, Mantis, Benford, Roughneck, Gopher, Smalley, Tow-hoe, Standard Muscleman, homemade and other small diggers.
+Towable digger, excavator and backhoe website.
+Features Fleming Micron, Powerfab, Mantis, Benford, Roughneck, Gopher, Smalley, Tow-hoe, Standard Muscleman, Termite, Mitchell Cotts, Mini Gigant, Baromix, Euromach, Bronco, homemade and other small diggers.
 Links to current manufacturers such as Groupe-FCM and suppliers of plans for the Ground Hawg Homebuilt Backhoe and CDP Excavator.
-Includes other plant and mechanical information, Digger Bucket page, Plant Photo Gallery, Dumper Restoration Project and useful links for Digger Spares and Repairs.
+Includes other plant and mechanical information, Digger Bucket Page, Plant Photo Gallery, Dumper Restoration Project and useful links for Digger Spares and Repairs.
 Extra information and pictures to add to the site always appreciated.
-The website now includes a new section dedicated to preserving information about Johnson Machinery Limited.
+Also includes a section dedicated to preserving information about Johnson Machinery Limited.

 Ruston Bucyrus | Priestman Lion | Ford Sherman backhoe | Thwaites Dumper Digger | John Deere digger | Case 648